What is covered in this blog:

 I have seen a trend towards taking CSA earlier and earlier.
 Many now attempt it at the first opportunity in ST3, especially if just coming out of an ST2 GP rotation.
 I have also however seen many people struggle to get through when sitting too early which can have a big knock on confidence.

-I don’t think there is no right or wrong time but I would say two things need to be in place:
+I don’t think there is a right or wrong time but I would say two things need to be in place:

 – A core understanding of what is being assessed and what you need to demonstrate in those 3 hours.